zachealy1/music-genre-ml/README.md

 After training, the notebooks provide results such as:

 - Classification accuracy for genre prediction.
-- Personalized recommendations or taste analysis metrics.
+- Personalised recommendations or taste analysis metrics.